-- Consistent with §280.31 of the federal rule, updated the codes of practice that may be used to comply with cathodic protection testing requirements. - Changed record retention for cathodic protection tests from last two tests, which is the same as the federal rule, to six years (two compliance inspections). - Changed record retention for rectifier inspections from last three inspections, which is the same as the federal rule, to three years (one compliance inspection).
+- Consistent with §280.31 of the federal rule, updated the codes of practice that may be used to comply with cathodic protection testing requirements. - Added requirement that corrosion expert must be notified within 24 hours if cathodic protection system is not operating properly. - Changed record retention for cathodic protection tests from last two tests, which is the same as the federal rule, to six years (two compliance inspections).
+Tests are performed every 3 years. - Changed record retention for rectifier inspections from last three inspections, which is the same as the federal rule, to three years (one compliance inspection).